TheMsntv2Guy/Msntv2-HD/README.md

 This is not fully complete not even half done but as I work on this the more we can get working

-So why am I working on this: Well It's for the Webtv and msn tv Comunity as some people can't get a hand one of these over priced half functional boxes
+So why am I working on this: Well It's for the Webtv and Msn tv Comunity as some people can't get a hand one of these over priced half functional boxes